hubmapconsortium/portal-ui/context/app/schemas/README.md

 `entity.yml`, and an entity type specific schema.
 The later schema only enforces the set of properties, while `entity.yml` defines the structure of each property.
+(I am not sure this is best for the long term, but it works for now.)

 We take this approach because JSON Schema doesn't really accommodate a strict object-oriented approach.